Commander Littoral Strike Group

 The Commander Littoral Strike Group (COMLSG) is a senior British Royal Navy Amphibious warfare appointment.
 COMLSG, who is based in Stonehouse Barracks, Stonehouse, Plymouth, reports to Commander United Kingdom Strike Force.
 It was first established in 1971 as Commodore Amphibious Warfare.

-Today COMLSG is a deployable one-star Maritime Component Commander held at Very High Readiness (72 hours or less) in order to respond to unexpected global events.
-In most circumstances, COMLSG and his staff would deploy in the Fleet Flagship (such as one of the new Queen Elizabeth-class aircraft carriers) in order to command a deployed task group.
-While structured and trained to conduct high intensity war-fighting (with an emphasis on amphibious operations, working alongside 3 Commando Brigade, the staff are capable of commanding a diverse range of activities such as evacuation operations, or disaster relief.
+Today COMLSG is a deployable one-star Maritime Component Commander held at Very High Readiness (72 hours or less) to respond to global events.
+In most circumstances, COMLSG and his staff would deploy in the Fleet Flagship (such as one of the new Queen Elizabeth-class aircraft carriers) to command a deployed task group.
+While structured and trained for high-intensity war-fighting (with an emphasis on amphibious operations, working alongside 3 Commando Brigade), the staff are capable of commanding a diverse range of activities such as evacuation operations or disaster relief.

 Nevertheless, as of late 2024, the future of U.K amphibious capability was, at best, uncertain.
 In November 2024, the newly elected Labour government indicated that both of the Royal Navy's vessels would be removed from service by March 2025.
 Simultaneously, the Royal Fleet Auxiliary was suffering severe crewing problems, as well as a labour force disruption, meaning the manning of its three vessels was facing serious challenges.
 This brought into question the entire concept of the navy's ability to conduct even medium-sized amphibious operations.